pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 access to everything happening inside the child feature.
 You can use this as a means to integrate the logic of child and parent features.
 For example, if you want to detect when the "Save" button inside the edit feature is tapped, you can simply destructure on that action.
-This consists of pattern matching on the ``PresentationAction``, then the ``PresentationAction/presented(_:)`` action, then the feature you are interested in, and finally the action you are interested in:
+This consists of pattern matching on the ``PresentationAction``, then the ``PresentationAction/presented(_:)`` case, then the feature you are interested in, and finally the action you are interested in:

 ```swift
 case .destination(.presented(.editItem(.saveButtonTapped))):